 Method 1: Repair Corrupt System Files

-Download and run Reimage Plus to scan and repair corrupt/missing files from here, if files are found to be corrupt and missing repair them and then see if the problem persists, if it does, move onto the next Method below.
+Download and run Restoro to scan and repair corrupt/missing files from here, if files are found to be corrupt and missing repair them and check if the problem is solved.

 The process is a fairly straightforward one, but make sure not to skip steps and keep in mind that you should be logged in as an administrator.
 First of all, open your Start menu by pressing the Windows key on your keyboard, or by clicking the Windows icon at the end of the taskbar.